You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Adriamycin Pfs is a drug marketed by Pfizer and is included in one NDA.

 The generic ingredient in ADRIAMYCIN PFS is doxorubicin hydrochloride.
 There are seventeen drug master file entries for this compound.
-Nineteen suppliers are listed for this compound.
+Twenty suppliers are listed for this compound.
 Additional details are available on the doxorubicin hydrochloride profile page.

 AI Deep Research